You can deduct expenses from rental properties before the property is rented. Preparation counts.

 Expenses to Obtain Mortgage

-Expenses such as mortgage commissions, abstract fees, and recording fees, are capitalized and become part of your basis in the property.
+Mortgage commissions, abstract fees, and recording fees are all capitalized and become part of your basis in the property.
 This means that you must depreciate these expenses, rather than expensing them all at once.
-See the article titled Depreciation Expenses for Rental Property, included in this Guide, for more on depreciation.
+See the article titled Depreciation Expenses for Rental Property included in this Guide, for more on depreciation.

 Points are charges paid by a borrower to take out a loan or a mortgage.
 These charges may also be called loan origination fees, maximum loan charges, or premium charges.
 Points are essentially prepaid interest.
 Thus, they are deductible as interest, but you cannot deduct the full amount at once.
 Rather, you must amortize the points over the life of the loan.
 Figuring out the amount of points to amortize per year is a complicated process beyond the scope of this article.
 Consult a tax professional.